Application Window: April 1 - June 1

-To be considered for admission to the Master's Program in Rehabilitation Counseling, you must meet the admission requirements for Graduate Programs.
+To be considered for admission to the Master's Program in Rehabilitation Counseling, you must meet the admission requirements for Western's Graduate Programs.

 The program admits for fall quarter.
 All materials must be submitted by June 1 (we do accept applications after June 1 if there is space in our cohort).
 Applications received by April 1 will be considered for an early admission decision.